-- 92. In line with Part three of this guidance, governing bodies and proprietors should prevent people who pose a risk of harm from working with children by adhering to statutory responsibilities to check staff who work with children, taking proportionate decisions on whether to ask for any checks beyond what is required and ensuring volunteers are appropriately supervised.
-The school or college should have written recruitment and selection policies and procedures in place. - 93.
-The School Staffing (England) Regulations 2009 require governing bodies of maintained schools to ensure that at least one of the persons who conducts an interview has completed safer recruitment training.27 Governing bodies of maintained schools may choose appropriate training and may take advice from the local three safeguarding partners in doing so.
-The training should cover, as a minimum, the content of this guidance.
+99. In line with Part three of this guidance, governing bodies and proprietors should prevent people who pose a risk of harm from working with children by adhering to statutory responsibilities to check staff who work with children, taking proportionate decisions on whether to ask for any checks beyond what is required and ensuring volunteers are appropriately supervised.
+The school or college should have written recruitment and selection policies and procedures in place.